materialsproject/fireworks/docs/birdseyeview.rst

    :align: center
    :alt: FireWorks Workflow

 At this point, you may be wondering how to organize a set of computations into FireTasks, FireWorks, and Workflows.
 For example, to run 3 shell scripts in succession, one might choose a single FireWork with 3 FireTasks or three FireWorks that each have 1 FireTask.
 Both are viable options with different strengths and possibilities.
-Over the course of the FireWorks tutorials, we'll distinguish these a little more.
+Over the course of the FireWorks tutorials, we'll distinguish these a little more (in particular, in the :doc:`FW design tips <design_tips>`).

 But wait - there's more!
 ========================